DaVoidd/XenTorch/index.md

 The following example is a demonstration of a neural network which will learn to predict an output based on the given training examples.
 For demonstration purposes, the training data has a rule associated with it.
 If the 2nd input is a 1 or a 0 the output should be {0, 0, 1} and {0, 0, 0} respectively.
-After training finishes, the last 4 lines of code will display what the network predicts, given 2 seen and 2 unseen data inputs so you can see how it performs.
+After training finishes, the last 4 lines of code will display what the network predicts, given 2 seen and 2 unseen data inputs, so you can see how it performs.
 Once you have the code ready, click 'Run' to start the training process.
 \
 \
 **Model Layout: 3 x 3/No bias -> ReLU -> 3 x 3/Bias -> Sigmoid** | Total of 9 nodes
 \
 \
-**Optimizer:** Algorithm in charge of training\
+**Optimizer:** Algorithm used for training\
 **lr:** Learning Rate \
 **termination:** The threshold of error rate at which training ceases